 The snout is long and bluntly pointed, the lower jaw slightly longer than the upper jaw.
-Smallmouth bass vary in color with habitat, but are normally dark olive to brown on the back-with the sides lighter and yellowish and the belly yelsides which distinguishes them from the largemouth bass.
-Anterior dorsal fin has 10 spines, and is strongly joined to the soft dorsal.
-The anal fin has three spines.
+Smallmouth bass vary in color with habitat, but are normally dark olive to brown on the back-with the sides lighter and yellowish and the belly yellowish.